-Recently, I have observed that my neighbour’s daughter doesn’t seem to care about red flags in her report sheet and her mother is constantly addressing the issue usually with screams and threats.
-The other time, she didn’t open her home work throughout the day and later in the day I heard her mother screaming as usual with various threats.
+I recently observed that my neighbour’s daughter doesn’t seem to care about red flags in her report sheet, and her mother is constantly addressing the issue, usually with screams and threats.
+The other time, she didn’t open her homework throughout the day and later in the day, I heard her mother screaming as usual with various threats.

-I believe there are several parents struggling with similar reality.
-Though sometimes it might look overwhelming but like every problem, having a step by step plan on what to do is usually a good place to start.
+I believe several parents are struggling with similar realities.
+Though sometimes it might look overwhelming like every problem, having a step by step plan on what to do is usually a good place to start.

 Each child is different, and they learn differently.
-Some children are visual learners while others are auditory.
-Some grasps things quickly while for others is a more slow and patient approach.
-Once you identify this, consistent and hard work with positive encouragement and you will be amazed at the instant results.
-There is no substitute for hard work – Over 80% of kids with unsatisfactory grade are due to lack of proper and consistent studying.
+Some children are visual learners, while others are auditory.
+Some grasp things quickly, while for others is a more slow and patient approach.
+Once you identify this, with consistent hard work and encouragement, you will be amazed at the positive turnout of events.
+There is no substitute for hard work – Over 80% of kids with unsatisfactory grades are due to a lack of proper and consistent studying.

 Here are a few more tested tips to transform that F to at least a B or even an A.